bor0/gidti/manuscript/chapter6.md

 our_proof a b a_lt_b = ?prf
 ```

 However this won't work since `a <= b` is a `Bool`, not a `Type`.
-At the type level, we need to rely on `LTE`, since it is a `Type`.
+At the type level, we need to rely on `LTE` which is a `Type`.

 ```
 our_proof : (a : Nat) -> (b : Nat) -> LTE a b -> maximum a b = b
 our_proof a b a_lt_b = ?prf
 ```

-This compiles and now we have to figure out the hole.
+This compiles and we have to figure out the hole.
 If we check its type, we get

 ```
   a : Nat